lunjon/go-blast/README.md

 # GoBlast

-Demonstrates a way to run periodic tasks in goroutines for a limited time.
+`goblast` is a CLI tool for sending a lot of HTTP requests from a single machine.

 ## How to use it

-`goblast` can be invoked with all configuration from the command line or provided via a file.
-For help on how to run it use `goblast -h`.
+`goblast` is rather simpel to use and it can be invoked i two ways:
+- Request configuration provided using flags/options
+- Request configuration specified in a file (see [docs/blast.yaml](docs/blast.yaml) for format).

 ## Examples